syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 ![Alt text](images/initialLoadSearch.png)

-### Search operators
+### Search Operators

-The search operator can be defined in the `SearchSettings.Operator` property to configure specific searching.
+The search operator can be defined in the `GanttSearchSettings.Operator` property to configure specific searching.

 The following operators are supported in searching: